 - The building owner’s designee who prepares or submits information in Portfolio Manager.

-You will have to complete the data verification by:
+You will have to complete the data verification by following these steps:

 We understand that this adds an extra step to your benchmarking process, but it ensures data quality.
-The Data Verification Checklist will help you complete this step correctly and avoid penalties.
+The Data Verification process will help you complete this step correctly and avoid penalties.

 - Verify or Update your Portfolio Manager Account